 Landscapes of the Soul

-James Ensor – Claude Monet – Paul Signac
+James Ensor – Claude Monet – Léon Spilliaert

-The exhibition sheds light on Brussels as a vibrant center of the avant-garde in the late 19th century.
-Belgian artists such as Théo van Rysselberghe, George Minne and James Ensor cultivated an intensive exchange with their French colleagues and found their very own expressions of the epochal and groundbreaking art movements that culminated in Impressionism, Symbolism and Fauvism.
-In dialogue with 30 works by French masters from the Rau Collection for UNICEF, from Claude Monet to Paul Signac and Maurice Denis, a lively exchange is created that brings the cross-fertilization of the art scenes to life.
-The exhibition shows this group's search for an existentialism that is deeply rooted in the human soul and was fueled by the dark, sometimes absurd intoxication of the fin de siècle.
+The exhibition highlights Brussels as a vibrant center of the avant-garde in the late 19th century.
+Belgian artists such as Léon Spilliaert, Théo Van Rysselberghe, George Minne, and James Ensor were in close interaction with their French colleagues and developed their own unique expressions of epochal and groundbreaking art movements such as Impressionism, Symbolism, and Fauvism.
+In dialogue with 27 works by French masters from the Collection Rau for UNICEF, ranging from Claude Monet to Paul Signac and Maurice Denis, a lively exchange emerges, bringing to life the mutual cross-fertilization of art scenes.
+The exhibition showcases this group's search for an existentialism deeply rooted in the human soul and fuelled by the dark, sometimes absurd intoxication of the Fin de Siècle.

 Curator - Art Chamber Rau